SAP-samples/btp-services-intelligent-routing/04-SetupGoogleCloudDNS/README.md

 ![Cloud Shell ](./images/15.png)

-11. The given example script will fail the connection over from
+11. The given example script will fail the connection over